joola/joola.sdk/README.md

   - `key` - the dimension name as passed in the document.
 Nesting is supported, for example: `user.username`.
   - `name` - a display name for the dimension that can be used by visualizations.
   - `datatype` - date type of the dimension, currently supported: `date`, `string` and `ip`.
   - `transform` - a string containing a javascript function to run on the value before returning results.
-See [dimension/metric transformations](#dimension-metric-transformations) for more details.
+See [Dimension/Metric Transformations](#dimensionmetric-transformations) for more details.
 - `metrics` - an array of string/object containing definitions for metrics requested.
 You can specify the metric name as `string` literal or use a JSON object with:
   - `key` - the metric name as passed in the document.
 Nesting is supported, for example: `visits.count`.
   - `name` - a display name for the metric that can be used by visualizations.